mch1307/gvs/README.md

 ## Use Case

 A containerized application needs to get secrets from Vault at runtime.
-The application cannot directly access Vault.
+The application cannot directly access Vault before boostraping.

-The secrets cannot be stored in the image, nor in its source code.
+The secrets cannot be stored in the image, nor in the source code repo.

-Create a Vault app role with relevant privileges, create docker or kubernetes secrets to store the role_id and secret_id.
+Create a Vault app role with relevant policy, create docker or kubernetes secrets to store the role_id and secret_id.

 `gvs` will authenticate to Vault with the provided role_id / secret_id and read the application secret(s).